 Another considerable advantage of this technology is uniform heating.
-Factors like size, shape, color, or geometric of PCB components do not affect the vapor phase reflow process.
+Factors like size, shape, color, or geometry of PCB components do not affect the vapor phase reflow process.
 VPR exposes each part of each element to precisely the same temperature.
 It makes the vapor phase reflow process perfect for reflowing multilayer boards and large boards.
 VPR is also ideal for panels with variously sized pieces and boards with a dense population.

 Higher heat transfer rate

-The vapor phase reflow process is that it requires a lower temperature to ensure an ideal solder.
+The vapor phase reflow process requires a lower temperature to ensure an ideal solder.
 Most reflow methods need up to 35°C extra heat for perfect soldering.
 But VPR needs only 5 to 10°C over the solder paste's melting point to do the same task.
 That's because of the higher heat transfer rate of the VPR process.

 The vapor phase reflow process also offers an atmosphere with no oxygen at all.
 For this reason, you get superior wetting at no additional cost.
-There's much lower energy consumption than in the convectional oven reflow process.
+There's much lower energy consumption than in the conventional oven reflow process.